Over the last two years, we’ve made a big investment in bringing the Nintex Workflow Platform and its services into regional data centers near you.

 If you want to change region and migrate to a data center near you, get in touch with your Nintex partner or sales representative.

-This post is the first in a short series focused on Nintex Hawkeye.
+This post is the first in a short series focused on Nintex Analytics.
 I am to run a session at Nintex xchange, our annual customer and partner conference (Feb.
-26-28 in San Diego, CA) to help you understand Nintex Hawkeye’s architecture, information flow and storage.
+26-28 in San Diego, CA) to help you understand Nintex Analytics’s architecture, information flow and storage.

 Keep an eye out for a few more posts leading up to Nintex xchange!